Skip to content

 Simple Network Management Protocol (SNMP) is an Internet Standard protocol for collecting and organizing information about managed devices on IP networks and for modifying that information to change device behaviour.

-Simple Network Management Protocol (SNMP) was created to monitor network devices.
+Simple Network Management Protocol (SNMP) was created to monitor and manage network devices.
 In addition, this protocol can also be used to handle configuration tasks and change settings remotely.
 SNMP-enabled hardware includes routers, switches, servers, IoT devices, and many other devices that can also be queried and controlled using this standard protocol.
 Thus, it is a protocol for monitoring and managing network devices.

 Managers: one or more administrative computers that have the task of monitoring or managing a group of hosts or devices on a computer network, the managed device.